 Dietary Supplements and Athletes

-These include meal-replacement powders, energy bars, and energy gels.
+These include meal replacement powders, energy bars, and energy gels.
 Convenience supplements comprise 50-75% of dietary supplement sales.
-As the ISSN recommends, I agree that they should be used to improve dietary availability of macronutrients, not as a replacement for a good diet.
+As the ISSN recommends, I agree that they should be used to improve the dietary availability of macronutrients, not as a replacement for a good diet.

 Muscle Building Supplements